 The reference will either come from an email address that includes the organisation name after the @ symbol, or if obtained by post, the reference will be stamped with the organisation's stamp or have their compliments slip or headed paper in the same envelope as the reference.
 Note that a business card is not suitable as this can be too easily misused.
+A hardcopy reference will be signed by the referee

-HMRC Employment Verification - Please see all information in the guidelines.
+HMRC Employment Verification - Please see all information in the guidelines including towards the start of the Reference Advice section.